Randy Arozarena Player Props: Rays vs. Diamondbacks

 Randy Arozarena At The Plate

-- Arozarena has driven home a run in 30 games this year (38.5%), including more than one RBI in 15.4% of his games and producing three or more of his team's runs on seven occasions..
+- Arozarena has driven home a run in 30 games this season (38.0%), including more than one RBI in 15.2% of his games and producing three or more of his team's runs on seven occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.